The Blue Lamp: Cast

 The ensemble cast also included uncredited actors who later became better known in film, television and radio, including Alma Cogan, Glyn Houston, Jennifer Jayne, Glen Michael, Arthur Mullard, Norman Shelley, Rosemary Nicols (in her film debut as a street urchin) and Campbell Singer.

 Production

-Diana Dors says the role of "Diana" was written for her, hence the character's name, but then the director decided to use a "waif type" instead and so Peggy Evans was cast.
+The character of "Diana" was initially envisioned with Diana Dors in mind, to the extent that the character's name was derived from her own.
+Nevertheless, the producers harboured reservations about Dors's suitability for the role, citing concerns regarding her emotional maturity.
+Consequently, a decision was made by the director to pivot away from Dors and opt for a "waif type" persona, leading to the casting of Peggy Evans for the character.

-The production had the full co-operation of the Metropolitan Police, and the crew were thus able to use the real-life former Paddington Green Police Station, then at 64 Harrow Road, London W9 and New Scotland Yard for location work.
-Most of the other outdoor scenes were filmed in inner west London, principally the Harrow Road precincts between Paddington and Westbourne Park.
+The production had the full co-operation of the Metropolitan Police, and the crew was thus able to use the actual Paddington Green Police Station at 64 Harrow Road, London W9 and New Scotland Yard for location work.
+Most of the outdoor scenes were filmed in inner west London, mainly the Harrow Road precincts between Paddington and Westbourne Park.
 George Dixon is named after producer Michael Balcon's former school in Birmingham.